2020 NBA All-Star Game rosters: Where the players went to college | NCAA.com

 The NBA All-Star Game features the league's best players on one stage.
-Nineteen of the 24 players on Team Lebron or Team Giannis in this year's game are former NCAA student-athletes.
+Twenty of the 25 players on Team Lebron or Team Giannis in this year's game are former NCAA student-athletes.

 In total, 17 different Division I institutions will be represented in the 2020 NBA All-Star Game.
 Kentucky boasts the most former players with three, while Duke has two.
-The ACC and SEC lead all conferences with four representatives, followed by the Big 12 with three.
+The ACC and SEC lead all conferences with four representatives, followed by the Big 12 and Big East with three.
+The tally includes Kemba Walker's tenure at UConn while in the Big East, Russell Westbrook at UCLA while in the Pac-10 (now the Pac-12) and Khris Middleton at Texas A&M while in the Big 12.

 2020 SLAM DUNK CONTEST: Best college dunks by Derrick Jones Jr., Aaron Gordon and Pat Connaughton